reactjs/react.dev/src/content/reference/react-dom/index.md

 ## APIs {/*apis*/}

-These APIs can be imported from your components.
+These APIs can be imported from your Components.
 They are rarely used:

 * [`createPortal`](/reference/react-dom/createPortal) lets you render child Components in a different part of the DOM tree.
 * [`flushSync`](/reference/react-dom/flushSync) lets you force React to flush a state update and update the DOM synchronously.